Record a salary journal - UK only

 Debit

-If your payroll includes SMP, SPP or SAP Reclaimed you need to post the following entries:
+If your payroll includes SMP, SPP or SAP Reclaimed, to post the following entries:

 7011 SMP Reclaimed - Total SMP Reclaimed.